Exploring the old Geelong Aqueduct

 So where was all this water

 from the pipeline and aqueduct heading?
 Well, the first stop was the Anakie Pipe Head reservoir.
-This was later superseded by a raised round holding basin, visible from the Staughton Vale Rd across the road from Mt Anakie.
+This was later augmented by a raised round holding basin, visible from the Staughton Vale Rd across the road from Mt Anakie.
 The original reservoir still exists between the later reservoir and a campus of the Bacchus Marsh Grammar School.

 Anakie Pipe Head reservoir ca. 1900